 The UK Corporate Governance Code (the “Code”) also recommends that the Board should appoint one of the independent Non-Executive Directors to be the Senior Independent Director to provide a sounding board for the Chairman and to assist in building relationships between major shareholders and the Board.
 The Senior Independent Director is available to shareholders if they have concerns which contact through the normal channels of Chairman, Chief Executive or other Executive Directors has failed to resolve or for which such contact is inappropriate.

-Alex Snow was appointed as the Senior Independent Director (“SID”) on 10 May 2017, and prior to this Stephen Foss had undertaken the role since 5 January 2015.
+Alex Snow was appointed as the Senior Independent Director ("SID") on 10 May 2017.

 The Chairman is not an Executive and was independent upon appointment.
 Due to the CEO being based in South America there are additional roles the Chairman undertakes, including when it is not feasible for the CEO to attend.
 These are primarily key stakeholder and governmental engagement meetings and the Chairman is an important element in having built the relationships which have allowed operations to proceed and prosper.